 The 400D writes its imaging data to Compact Flash cards, while the GX9 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 400D and Panasonic Lumix DC-GX9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GX9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 400D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 400D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 400D was succeeded by the Canon 450D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Which of the two cameras – the Canon 400D or the Panasonic GX9 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.